The All Stars Core Program

 • Status — Participants were middle school students.

-Location/Institution: 14 middle schools in Lexington and Louisville, Kentucky.
+Location/Institution: Fourteen middle schools in Lexington and Louisville, Kentucky.

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study utilized participants from Harrington, Giles, and Hoyle (2001).
-The goal of this study was to conduct an initial test on the effectiveness of All Stars [now called The All Stars Core Program].
+The purpose of the study was to conduct an initial test on the effectiveness of All Stars [now called The All Stars Core Program].
 Specialist and control schools were randomly assigned to three conditions after stratification based on school size.
 Five schools received the program delivered by specialists who were “outsiders” to the school, visiting only to deliver the program.
 Three schools received the program delivered by regular classroom teachers.
 Six schools served as controls and received treatment as usual.
-In most cases, treatment as usual was attendance in health education classes taught by teachers.
-Measures utilized the Adolescent Sexual Activity Index (ASAI) and students were also assessed on measures of alcohol, cigarettes, marijuana, and inhalants.
+In most cases, treatment as usual was attendance in health education classes taught by teachers .
+Measures utilized include the Adolescent Sexual Activity Index (ASAI) and students were also assessed on measures of alcohol, cigarettes, marijuana, and inhalants.
 Results indicate that All Stars achieved reductions in substance use and postponed sexual activity when teachers were successful at altering targeted mediators: normative beliefs, lifestyle incongruence, and manifest commitment to not use drugs.
 The program was not successful when it was delivered by specialists.
 At least in part, this failure is attributable to specialists’ inability to change mediators as intended by the program.
-Limitations include program did not succeed under all implementation formats and lack of follow-up.
+Limitations include the program did not succeed under all implementation formats and lack of follow-up.

 Length of controlled postintervention follow-up: None.